jefflunt/nmspec/README.md

 ## Required keys:

-A minimal messenger, with only a name and default types supported must include:
+A minimal `messenger`, with only a name and default types supported must include:

 * `version` - which currently must be set to `1`
 * `msgr` - the top-level key for naming and describing the messenger